Crawling technicolor: Non-Lagrangian methods for chiral and conformal NG bosons

-Therefore, eqs.~(\ref{Goldstone2}) and (\ref{pole}) can be extended to include the $O(q)$ pole term: \footnote{The connection between $O(q)$ terms and special conformal transformations was noted in \cite{Gross70} and used to derive soft-dilaton theorems \cite{RJC71} long ago.
-The subject has been revived very recently \cite{PdiV16, PdiV17}; note the important distinction they make between NG-mode dilatons and ``gravitational dilatons''.}
+Therefore, Eqs.~(\ref{Goldstone2}) and (\ref{pole}) can be extended to include the $O(q)$ pole term: \footnote{The connection between $O(q)$ terms and special conformal transformations was noted in Ref.~\cite{Gross70} and used to derive soft-dilaton theorems \cite{RJC71} long ago.
+The subject has been revived very recently \cite{PdiV16, PdiV17}; note the important distinction they made between NG-mode dilatons and ``gravitational dilatons''.}

 Although $K_\beta$ appears as a projection $q^\beta K_\beta$ in a light-like direction ($q^2 = 0,\ q_0 > 0$), all space-like directions $q'-q$ and hence individual $K_\beta$ components can be obtained by comparing $\sigma$ states with small on-shell momenta $q$ and $q'$.
 The general soft-$\sigma$ result for special conformal transformations is therefore